EthanV1920/CSC365-DatabasesGroupProject/docs/APISpec.md

 4. `Log on`
 5. `Log off`

 ### 3.1.
-New Account - `/account/new` (POST)
+New Account - `/userNew/` (POST)

-Gets the plan for purchasing wholesale barrels.
-The call passes in a catalog of available barrels and the shop returns back which barrels they'd like to purchase and how many.
+Cretes a new ccount for user, given username.
+Only makes account for unique usernames

 **Request**: